 Authored by programmer Steve Gibson, this assembler utility requires no installation and has the helpful feature of making recommendations after it has run its tests.
 By default, it tests against a generic list that is skewed towards larger North American DNS providers, which isn't to say that these aren't the best to use.
 Alternatively, users can give it around half an hour to build a custom list from a database of nearly 5,000 global servers which will include lesser-known servers that are geographically nearer to individual users.

-Conclusion: an excellent utility that makes a potentially complex subject as simple as it can imaginably be.
+Conclusion: An excellent utility that makes a potentially complex subject as simple as it can imaginably be.
 Returns latency measurements for each DNS provider on the basis of cached names, uncached, and dotcom lookup but it is best to run a customer query.
-Because it uses x86 Assembler, there’s no Mac version but Linux users can access it through Wine.

-Available for Windows, Linux and Mac, Namebench is a useful if slightly ageing utility that has benchmarks your current DNS service against a range of others, coming up with recommendations for primary and backup name servers, often from different providers.
-The output opens as HTML, complete with graphs and response times which in our case suggested improvements of between 13 percent and 60 percent over the default DNS name server offered by the ISP.
+Available for Windows, Linux and Mac, Namebench is a useful if slightly aging utility that benchmarks your current DNS service against a range of others, coming up with recommendations for primary and backup name servers, often from different providers.
+The output opens as HTML, complete with graphs and response times, which in our case suggested improvements of between 13 percent and 60 percent over the default DNS name server offered by the ISP.